iChris/v0-raycast-logic-pro-timecode-converter/README.md

 # Logic Pro Timecode Converter

-A Raycast extension that converts Logic Pro timecodes into markdown lists with clickable timestamps.
+A web tool that converts Logic Pro timecodes into markdown lists with clickable timestamps.

 ## Features